salaboy/from-monolith-to-k8s/workshop.md

 **Extras**

-Here are some extras that you might be interested in, to expand what you have learnt so far:
+Here are some extras that you might be interested in to expand what you have learnt so far:

 <details>
   <summary>Update the workflow model to use the newly introduced **Speakers Service** (Click to Expand)</summary>

 Imagine the situation where the organizers of the conference want to change the flow of actions required to approve an incoming proposal.
-They want to make sure that before publishing any session to the agenda, speakers confirm and commit with the participation in the event, to avoid confusions.
-This change requires, sending an email to the approved proposals author with a link to confirm that they are committed to participate in the event.
-Only after receiving this confirmation, the proposal can be published into the live agenda.
+They want to make sure that before publishing any session to the agenda, speakers confirm and commit to their participation in the event, to avoid confusion.
+This change requires sending an email to the approved proposal's author with a link to confirm that they are committed to participate in the event.
+Only after receiving this confirmation can the proposal be published into the live agenda.

 You can now go ahead and update the workflow model created by the `C4P Service` in Version 3 of the application.
 This can be done by uploading a new model from the **Camunda Cloud** BPMN Diagrams tab, as you did for Version 2.